Quantum Variables

 The model uses a concatenation operator to create a quantum array and apply

-The quantum array comprises the last bit of v1
+The quantum array comprises the last bit of v1, the entirety of v3, the

 Warning